Rational Structures on Automorphic Representations: Introduction

 \subsection{Results for the general linear group}

 The global formulation of our main result in the case of $\GL(n)$ is the following (cf.\ Theorems \ref{thm:globalglnrationality} and \ref{thm:globalqrationality}).
-Fix a number field $F/\QQ$ and a character $\omega: Z(\lieg)\to\CC$ of the center of the universal enveloping algebra of the Lie algebra of $G:=\res_{F/\QQ}\GL_n$, which we assume \lq{}regular algebraic\rq{} in the sense that $\omega$ occurs as infinitesimal character of an absolutely irreducible rational representation $M$ of $G$.
-We assume $M$ furthermore to be essentially conjugate selfdual over $\QQ$, i.e.\ $M^{\vee,\rm c}\cong M\otimes\eta$ for some $\QQ$-rational character $\eta$ of $G$.
+Fix a number field $F/\QQ$ and a character $\omega: Z(\lieg)\to\CC$ of the center of the universal enveloping algebra of the Lie algebra of $G:=\res_{F/\QQ}\GL_n$, which we assume \lq{}regular and $C$-algebraic\rq{} in the sense that $\omega$ occurs as infinitesimal character of an absolutely irreducible rational representation $M$ of $G$.
+Furthermore, $M$ is assumed to be essentially conjugate self-dual over $\QQ$, i.e.\ $M^{\vee,\rm c}\cong M\otimes\eta$ for some $\QQ$-rational character $\eta$ of $G$.
 Consider the space

 of automorphic cusp forms which lie in the closure of the smooth forms transforming under $Z(\lieg)\otimes\RR$ according to $\omega$ (with respect to the derived action of $G(\RR)$).
-The character $\omega$ may be considered as defined over its field of rationality $\QQ(\omega)$, a number field, which agrees with the field of rationality of $M$, and we may consider the space
+The character $\omega$ may be considered as defined over its field of rationality $\QQ(\omega)$, a number field, which agrees with the field of rationality of $M$.
+Consider the space

 where $\tau$ on the right hand side runs through the embeddings of $\QQ(\omega)$ into $\CC$.
 We may think of the left hand side as a space of vector valued cusp forms.
-We emphasize that whenever $n$ is odd and $F$ has a real place, the space \eqref{eq:l2cuspforms} contains non-cohomological forms.

 Assume further given a $\QQ$-rational model $K\subseteq G$ of a maximal compact subgroup of $G(\RR)$, which is semi-admissible in the sense of section \ref{sec:admissiblegroups} and quasi-split over an imaginary quadratic extension of $\QQ$.
-Such a $\QQ$-rational model exists whenever $F$ is totally real or a CM field.
+Such a $\QQ$-rational model exists whenever $F$ is totally real or a CM field (cf.\ section \ref{sec:explicitmodels}).
 Otherwise we may replace $\QQ$ with a finite extension $\QQ_K/\QQ$ where $K$ has a model and depart from there.
 For simplicity we discuss only the case $\QQ_K=\QQ$ here.
 Write $\lieg$ for the $\QQ$-Lie algebra of $G$.

 \begin{introtheorem} As a representation of $\GL_n(\Adeles_F)$, the space \eqref{eq:l2cuspforms} is defined over $\QQ$, i.e.\ there is a basis of the space \eqref{eq:l2cuspforms} which generates a $\QQ$-subspace